Can I Use My Handgun for Hunting in Texas? (2026) Laws, Calibers, & Safety Checklist

 Safety First, Last, and Always: Essential Considerations for Handgun Hunters

-The excitement of the hunt should never overshadow the importance of safety.
+When you use my handgun for hunting, the excitement of the hunt should never overshadow the importance of safety.
 Handgun hunting demands a heightened focus on safe firearm handling practices to ensure a successful and injury-free experience for yourself and others in the field.

 The Four Rules of Firearm Safety: Your Hunting Ground Gospel

-These four cardinal rules are the foundation of safe gun handling, and they apply equally to handgun hunting.
+These four cardinal rules are the foundation of safe gun handling, and they apply equally to handgun hunting:

 1. Treat every firearm as if it's loaded.
 Even if you believe a firearm is unloaded, always handle it as if it's ready to fire.